Restaurant Visa Sponsorship Jobs in Maine

 Which visa types are most common for restaurant roles in Maine?

 The H-2B visa is the most common pathway for seasonal restaurant and hospitality workers in Maine, covering temporary non-agricultural positions tied to the state's strong summer tourism cycle.
-The H-1B is relevant for specialty culinary roles that qualify as specialty occupations, though this is less common.
-J-1 exchange visitor programs are also used for culinary and hospitality trainees, particularly through authorized sponsor organizations.
+The H-1B visa is relevant for specialty culinary roles that qualify as specialty occupations, though this is less common.
+J-1 visa exchange visitor programs are also used for culinary and hospitality trainees, particularly through authorized sponsor organizations.

 How to find restaurant visa sponsorship jobs in Maine?